The activities of the Reserve Bank of Australia are overseen by the following boards and committees.

 Audit Department is responsible for conducting independent appraisals of the Reserve Bank's activities, functions and operations to ensure that an adequate framework of internal controls has been established and is operating effectively.
 The Head of Audit reports to the Chair of the Audit Committee.

-Human Resources provides a range of centralised human resource functions primarily focused on ensuring the Reserve Bank’s human resources policies and practices are tailored to attract and retain high quality staff.
+Human Resources Department provides a range of centralised human resource functions primarily focused on ensuring the Reserve Bank’s human resources policies and practices are tailored to attract and retain high quality staff.
 These include policies covering employment conditions, remuneration, staff training and development, equity and diversity and occupational health and safety.

 Information Department is responsible for preparing and publishing Bank information via a range of publications and the Reserve Bank's website.
 It also handles enquiries from the public and media.
 Separately, Information Department is responsible for the Bank's document management systems, archives and the Museum of Australian Currency Notes.